cosmos/ibc/papers/2020-05/src/relayers.md

 For the former, the relayer should watch the source chain for events emitted whenever packets are sent, then compose the packet using the data in the event log.
-For the latter, the relayer should periodically query the send sequence on the source chain, and keep the last sequence number relayed, so that any sequences in between the two are packets that need to be queried & then relayed.
+For the latter, the relayer should periodically query the send sequence on the source chain, and keep the last sequence number relayed, so that any sequences in between the two are packets that need to be queried and then relayed.
 In either case, subsequently, the relayer process should check that the destination chain has not yet received the packet by checking the receive sequence, and then relay it.

 \vspace{3mm}